fspaolo/makesite/README.md

 To get the HTML pages:

-    cd makesite
+    cd example
     python makesite.py

 or using the `Makefile`:

-    cd makesite
+    cd example
     make

 Now all you have to do is replace the content of the Markdown files (`.md`) with your own.
 For each Markdown file an HTML page will be created and added to the navigation bar.
-Then you just upload all this content to any webserver.
+Then you just upload the existent and generated files in the `example` folder to any webserver.

 In this example each webpage (Markdown file) is placed into a sub-folder to keep things organized (with the exception of the website's landing page, the